The local geometry of the stack of $A_r$-stable curves: A r -stable curves

 \begin{remark} With the notation of \Cref{rem:motivation-hyp-sing}, whenever $S \subset C(k)$ only contains nodal singularities, the map $\iota$ is an isomorphism. \end{remark}

 In what follows, we are going to relate the automorphism group of an $A_r$-prestable curve with the one of its partial pointed normalization at a singularity.
-As always, we treat the even and odd case separately.
-This will be fundamental in the classification of curves with positive dimensional stabilizers.
+As always, we treat the even and odd cases separately.
+This will be fundamental in the classification of curves with positive-dimensional stabilizers.